Daniel Cherniavsky: Exile

-The military dictatorship closed the siege in the 70's in Argentina.
+The military dictatorship closed the siege in the 70s in Argentina.
 Although not practicing any militancy in any political party, Cherniavsky was persecuted like almost all progressive intellectuals.
 Bombs were placed in the administrative headquarters of the “Centro de Artes y Ciencias” ("Arts and Sciences Center"), in the movie theater where "El Terrorista" premiered, on the stage of Mercedes Sosa and in the theater hall where Nacha Guevara presented the show "Las Mil y una Nachas" (One of the great successes of the Center and Cherniavsky).
 The latest incident resulted in the deaths of two people.